gamemaster-kosen/gmk-pf2e-golarion/README.md

 TLDR; I use custom-written scripts to mass-edit content. i.e. I can update all settlements, or geographical features, quickly -- ensuring unformity of content.
 This scripts are crude, and not fit for wider release.
 I am investigating the possibility of tools which could help user-customisation of the content. i.e. if you disagree all islands should be X colour!

+(The easiest way to do this currently, for swapping out geographical feature icons, is to replace the icon inside the assets folder.
+All icons in this module reference their own version stored in the folder.)

 Map Pins have icons, colours, and are scaled according to their associated locations.

 Below is a WIP section detailing the different types of common icons and their meaning.